NC Civic Impact Fellowship

 - Outstanding ability to lead and inspire fellow students to engage

 This fellowship is designed for undergraduate students who have previous leadership experience and are interested in the process of designing and leading a project of their own.
 Many types of students can be successful in this fellowship.
-Here are some common traits that you should look for when selecting your campus’ fellow:
+Here are some common traits:

 - Students who either have a passion for a topic or idea affecting campus civic life that they are ready to take action on or students who are currently working on a project to improve campus civic life who are looking for extra support, funding, structure, or legitimacy for their project.